 California, “the Golden State”, is a state of the U.S. which lies on the Pacific side of the continent.
 With its 39,5 million residents, California is the state with the highest population density in America.
 One could be tricked into believing that California is just a people’s paradise, which could not be more wrong.
-With its pristine soils and large variety in habitats, California is home to a large number of endemic plants, actually one third of the plants species living in California are endemic species, the largest number of any state in USA.
-The unparalleled biodiversity is taking a hard hit these days, because of climate changes and an increasing problem with draughts.
+With its pristine soils and large variety in habitats, California is home to a large number of endemic plants.
+One-third of the plant species living in California are endemic species, the largest number of any state in the USA.
+The unparalleled biodiversity is taking a hard hit these days, because of climate changes and an increasing problem with droughts.
 Luckily the California Native Plant Society (CNPS), is during a great job at protecting various habitats and various plant species so that the whole world might benefit from the unique flora of California.

-As mentioned, the climate is changing and draughts are hitting both California and the rest of the world.
-California have been living the reality of heat and draughts from many years before climate change was on everybody’s tongue, and because of this its flora have had 100s of years to adapt and in the end thrive under draught conditions.
-Many of the natives in California have through the years developed a high tolerance to draughts and can sustain themselves in low water environments.
+As mentioned, the climate is changing and droughts are hitting both California and the rest of the world.
+California has been living the reality of heat and droughts from many years before climate change was on everybody’s tongue, and because of this, its flora has had 100s of years to adapt and in the end thrive under drought conditions.
+Many of the natives in California have through the years developed a high tolerance to droughts and can sustain themselves in low water environments.
 This is one of the biggest reasons for the CNPS to work on conserving their endemic species, they want to preserve these species so that can help out in a world where water is getting more and more scares.

-When learning about droughts and plants it is important to differ between drought resistant and drought tolerant.
+When learning about droughts and plants it is important to differentiate between drought resistant and drought- tolerant.
 Many of the plants which are supposed to tolerate droughts cannot handle a true drought.
 A lot of the plants that are described as drought tolerant grow near waterways or in regions with high rainfall.
-This just tells that those plants are evolved to drip irrigation, not to tolerate draught.
-The true draught tolerant plants will survive even if their waterways disappeared for decades, as they sometimes do in California.
+This just tells that those plants are evolved to drip irrigation, not to tolerate drought.
+The true drought-tolerant plants will survive even if their waterways disappeared for decades, as they sometimes do in California.

 If you want to plant some native trees in your garden as well, oaks are probably your best bid.
-These majestic trees are scattered over the whole state and shows a great resistance to long periods of draught.
+These majestic trees are scattered over the whole state and show a great resistance to long periods of drought.
 Another upside to choosing a local oak is that it brings local mycorrhiza fungus to your garden, which drastically will improve the health of the entire garden.